-In addition to differences related to administrator autonomy, this district is also distinct from many public school districts in its organizational practices and accountability context.
+In addition to differences related to administrator autonomy, this charter district is also distinct from many public school districts in its organizational practices and accountability context.
 As a consequence, the specific administrator priorities that I identify may or may not be the same as administrator priorities in other districts.
 In particular, this district recruits few full-time teachers who are new to teaching, a potentially important distinction since untenured "rookie" teachers are likely to be a central focus in evaluation system reforms in many public schools.
 Principals who are managing more novice staff may focus on additional teacher behaviors not emphasized in this study, particularly with regard to their dismissal decisions.
-In addition, this district's charters hold schools accountable both for near-term student achievement gains as well as for robust student enrollment and retention, priorities that may differ from those emphasized in some other school districts, and this may have influenced administrators' practices.
-Finally, the particular teacher roles and professional standards observed in any district organization are likely to vary as a function of local school and community characteristics.
+In addition, these schools' charters hold them accountable both for near-term student achievement gains as well as for robust student enrollment and retention, priorities that may differ from those emphasized in some other school districts, and this may have influenced administrators' practices.
+Relations with parents may also be particularly important in a charter context where parental choice is a factor.
+Finally, in addition to these specific concerns, the particular teacher roles and professional standards observed in different organizations are likely to vary as a function of local school and community characteristics.

 Nevertheless, this study provides some key insights about teacher evaluation that are relevant across a broad range of contexts.
-The complexity involved in assessing teacher contributions in this district is likely to be common in many school settings, particularly with regard to teacher promotions and role distinctions.
+The complexity involved in assessing teacher contributions in this charter district is likely to be common in many school settings, particularly with regard to teacher promotions and role distinctions.
 For example, even schools with little formal differentiation in teacher roles may distribute important responsibilities across informal teacher roles, such as subject and grade level chairs or co-teacher mentors.
-Similarly, diverse teacher contributions, such as supporting school-wide effectiveness or peer learning, are likely to be important in many public schools (Jackson & Bruegmann, 2009; Ronfeld, Lankford, Loeb, & Wyckoff, 2011).
+Similarly, diverse teacher contributions, such as supporting school-wide effectiveness or peer learning, are likely to be important in many public schools (Jackson & Bruegmann, 2009; Ronfeldt, Lankford, Loeb, & Wyckoff, 2013).
 Evaluation systems that account for the potential complexity and diversity of teachers' contributions by including more holistic and flexible measures of their performance may be more responsive and ultimately more effective at improving student outcomes.
 Local administrators are likely to play key roles in this regard, and their perspectives may be critical to the evolution and improvement of emerging teacher evaluation systems.

-Although it is unique, this district usefully demonstrates the practices of a group of highly autonomous local administrators in high performing schools.
+Although it is unique, this charter district's example usefully demonstrates the practices of a group of highly autonomous local administrators in high performing schools.
 They were afforded a substantial degree of discretion in their personnel management decisions.
 To support their work, they leveraged a standards-based evaluation instrument that is similar to other emerging teacher evaluation measures.
 In these respects, their experience provides an important test case for other public school districts as they embark on evaluation system reforms.
 Such reforms will likely result in greater discretion and responsibility for the local school administrators who manage their implementation.
 This district's example suggests some of the tradeoffs that those administrators may face, and how they may respond to them in practice.